oktadev/okta-kong-origin-example/README.md

 **NOTE**: If you've gone through these steps previously, you can remove the network and start over with:
 `docker network rm okta-kong-bridge`

+Containers using this network will be able to communicate with each other, but can block connections from outside networks.

 Now, we'll create the containers: